Exploring the franchise oddity that is Jack Sholder’s controversial horror sequel

 Freddy’s Revenge.
-Anyone familiar with the A Nightmare on Elm Street series will surely recognise Jack Sholder’s 1985 sequel as something of an outlier, as a film that seems to divide opinion like no other instalment.
-New Line Cinema’s first sequel has become a quirky footnote in the series for reasons I will explore, and films with that kind of reputation usually divide opinion, derided by some and achieving diehard cult status among others.
+Anyone familiar with the A Nightmare on Elm Street series will surely recognise Jack Sholder’s 1985 sequel as something of an outlier, a film that seems to divide opinion like no other instalment.
+New Line Cinema’s first sequel has become an anomalous footnote in the series for reasons I will explore, and films with that kind of reputation usually divide opinion, derided by some and achieving diehard cult status among others.
 There are a plethora of reasons why Freddy’s Revenge has achieved such status in some circles, not least the plight of its lead actor, Mark Patton, who would fade into obscurity shortly after a film that should have been his big break.
 Patton was excellent as the film’s ‘final boy’ Jesse Walsh, the character’s struggles with sexual identity mirrored by the actor’s real-life struggles as a homosexual actor in a notoriously homophobic environment like Hollywood.
 The fact that the AIDS epidemic was at an all-time high during the mid-1980s certainly didn’t help in that regard.

 Patton, the self-proclaimed victim of “fag-bashing” from Freddy’s Revenge writer David Chaskin, would quit the industry following a critical backlash that became highly publicised, the subsequent fallout, and the negative impact it would have on Patton’s career going forward.
 A film like Freddy’s Revenge was the death knell for someone like Patton in such a sensitive sexual climate.
 It was commonplace for celebrities to mask their homosexuality back then, particularly in industries that put such an emphasis on sexuality, and a movie labelled “the gayest horror film ever made” by gay publication The Advocate would result in unwanted attention for an actor who had always been advised to remain firmly in the closet.
 Patton, who was diagnosed with HIV after turning 40, has since come to terms with Freddy’s Revenge and the fandom it would ultimately generate, a fact explored in the 2019 documentary Scream, Queen!
 My Nightmare on Elm Street, in which Patton is able to find a degree of closure, though his relationship with Chaskin will likely always be strained.

 Tackling the hysteria surrounding the AIDS epidemic was a novel and socially relevant idea back in 1985, and no character personified the disease quite like Fred Krueger, an elusive monster who thrived on the very essence of fear, but mainstream society wasn’t ready to be confronted with such issues under the guise of escapist entertainment, a fact New Line executives would ultimately realise.
-Chaskin was quick to pass the buck, blaming the controversy on Patton’s overtly effeminate performance rather than a screenplay that was laced with gay subtext, something he was quick to refute.
+Chaskin was quick to pass the buck, blaming the controversy on Patton’s overtly effeminate performance rather than a screenplay laced with gay subtext, something he was quick to refute.
 Sholder would also dodge responsibility, claiming to have not noticed anything even remotely gay about Freddy’s Revenge.
 “I feigned ignorance,” he wrote in an email to BuzzFeed News.
 “My movie was being outed and I didn’t know how I felt about that.”
 Chaskin would also claim that he was, “questioned by a couple of [New Line] execs who were genuinely quite surprised by the review and palpably worried about how it might affect box office,” which hints at a concerted effort on their part to suppress the whole issue.
 It would certainly make sense from a business perspective.

 Jesse Walsh: Hey, Grady, do you remember your dreams?